Eswar-guggilam/Unix-Tools/vim-editor.md

     - `\*`: Match zero or more occurrences.
 - **Replace:**
     - `:%s/old/new/g`: Replace all occurrences of "old" with "new" in the current file.
+       - `%s/var/ws-var/g`: To replace all the var with ws-var.
     - `:5,11%s/var/ws-var/gci`: Replace according to your option from 5 to 11th line.
+       - `4,21%s/var/ws-var/gci`: To replace all 'var' with 'ws-var' from 4 to 21 lines according to your options.

 **5. Window Management and Tabs**